WICG/attribution-reporting-api/EVENT.md

 https://<reporting origin>/.well-known/attribution-reporting/debug/verbose
 ```

+In order to receive verbose debug reports on trigger registrations, the special
+`ar_debug` cookie needs to be present for both source and trigger registrations.

 TODO: Consider adding support for the top-level site to opt in to receiving
 debug reports without cross-site leak.